russ-mccuen/CS690-FinalProject--/README.md

 4. **Build the Project**: Run `dotnet build` to build the project.
 5. **Run the Project**: Execute `dotnet run` to start the application.

+## Testing

+Unit tests are included in the `TaskTracker.Tests` project but are **not part of the published release**.

+To view and run tests locally:

+1. Clone the full repository (not just the release zip)
+2. Navigate to the solution directory
+3. Run `dotnet test`

+This project includes **19 fully runnable unit tests** for the core model classes (`TaskItem`, `Invoice`, `Payment`).
+These tests cover:

+- Constructor behavior
+- Property validation
+- Logical conditions (e.g., overdue tasks, payment status)

+For service classes that rely on `Console.ReadLine()` and `Console.WriteLine()`, test stubs are included but commented out with explanations.
+These methods are not testable without modifying the source code and are intentionally left untouched.

 ## Future Improvements
 - Refactor the code to ensure that tests are fully functional.
 - Implement additional features and improve the overall functionality of the application.